 I found Captain Oakman to be very helpful and professional in my exchanges of emails with him.
 Henry County is well served to have officers of this calibre working in their law enforcement organisations.

 In most of the USA the head of the local law enforcement in an area is the County Sheriff, usually with a Sheriff’s Office employing deputies to do the hands on law enforcement work.
 However, in some areas they also have city, metropolitan, and special police forces; such as a college police force.
 There are also differences in the law enforcement structure which varies from State to State.
-In each case they have authority only in their area of jurisdiction, and then also have jurisdictional issues with matters that may also fall under the legal authority of the other law enforcement organisations like the relevant State Police Force (usually called state troopers) or federal agencies such as the Federal Bureau of Investigation (FBI), US Marshals Service, Department of Justice, Drug Enforcement Agency (DEA), Department of Homeland Security (DHS), Secret Service, and many others.
+In each case they have authority only in their area of jurisdiction, and they then also have jurisdictional issues with matters that may also fall under the legal authority of the other law enforcement organisations like the relevant State Police Force (usually called state troopers) or federal agencies such as the Federal Bureau of Investigation (FBI), US Marshals Service, Department of Justice, Drug Enforcement Agency (DEA), Department of Homeland Security (DHS), Secret Service, and many others.
 In general they all get along and work well together, but not all of the people involved get on well with those from the other groups; this is especially true for some of the local - federal people’s interactions, due to individual personal attitudes.